PabloLopezCustodio/rotation-statistics/README.md

 pip install -e .
 ```

 Python 3 is required.
-The package was tested on Python 3.12.
+The package was tested with Python 3.12.

 ## Usage